Split Use Cases

 Microservices is the practice of breaking up a huge, monolithic release into many discrete services that you can roll out in independent release schedules.
 Like any large architectural shift, a monolith breakup is best tackled as a series of small steps that incrementally moves the system toward the desired state.
 By taking advantage of the capabilities of a feature-flagging framework, you can make this transition safe, and in a controlled manner.

 You can use feature flags to permanently tie features to subscription types.
 For instance, a feature could be available to every customer as part of a free trial but is gated afterward by the customer buying a premium subscription.
+By using feature flags, you gain more control over your software development.

 Feature flags empower your product teams by giving them the ability to grant exclusive access to a new feature or product to a select group of customers or users.
 Many organizations use Split feature flags to manage their alpha and beta testing programs at scale.
 By using Split’s targeting rules to create specific user groups, your development will have the ability to include entire groups or just a subset of a group in any test at any given time.
 Invaluable feedback derived from early alpha and beta teams helps products teams validate new features mitigate any risks and issues before rolling out features to a broader user base.